-This award is supported by generous financial contributions from Susan Torkelson, Steven N. Dulaney '97, M.A.T.
-'98, and Dr. John W. Cotton '47.
+This award is supported by generous financial contributions from Susan Torkelson and Steven N. Dulaney '97, M.A.T.
+'98.
+Initial funding also came from Dr. John W. Cotton '47.

 The Carl S. Knopf award is bestowed annually on the Willamette undergraduate student who has written the best term paper or senior thesis dealing directly with the ancient world or with the reception of ancient cultures worldwide in later time periods.

 This award is dedicated to the memory of biblical scholar and Assyriologist Carl Sumner Knopf (1889-1942), who served as president of Willamette University from 1941-1942.
 As a prolific biblical scholar who combined his expertise in theological studies with interests in ancient history, Near Eastern archaeology, and Assyriology, Carl S. Knopf is an excellent example for the interdisciplinary nature of the area of research supported by the Center for Ancient Studies and Archaeology.

 The purpose of this award is to honor students who invest extra time and care in researching and writing about a topic that deals directly with the ancient world or with the reception of ancient cultures worldwide in later time periods.
 The ancient world is understood to include the ancient cultures of the Mediterranean world, but also those of the ancient Near East, Asia, Africa, Oceania, and America.
 Papers dealing with the reception of such cultures in later time periods might focus on the use and re-contextualization of literary or artistic themes, motifs and styles inherited from an ancient tradition or, for example, on the contemporary audience response to a new staging of an ancient play.